 Further north in Sapi Reserve, Greater Mana Expedition camp offers a more intrepid safari experience, with accommodation during the six-night tour spread out over three different locations.
 Daily tours take place on foot or by canoe across the UNESCO World Heritage Site, which spans the reserve and nearby Mana Pools National Park.

-Global Plains isn’t the only company bringing five-star hospitality to Zimbabwe.
+Great Plains Conservation isn’t the only company bringing five-star hospitality to Zimbabwe.
 Further upriver, between Victoria Falls and Hwange, Matetsi River Lodge opened last year with 18 river-facing suites on a broad stretch of the Zambezi, with safari options powered by 4x4, boat or foot; and May sees the reopening of Singita Pamushana in Malilangwe Reserve, a 130,000-acre wilderness that’s teeming with wildlife.